jwrona/categorize-files/README.md

 # File Categorization Utility
-Create a categorized image of an unorganized directory (e.g. disk dump).
+Create a categorized image of an unorganized directory (e.g. a disk dump).
-Each contained file is classified according to its suffix or MIME type and moved/copied/linked to a corresponding directory in the output directory.
+Each contained file is classified according to its suffix or signatures (also known as magic numbers or magic bytes) and moved/copied/linked to a corresponding directory in the output directory.

 ## Quick Example
 If you want to organize a directory which looks like this (or possibly a